neumino/neumino.github.io/movies.md

-### Alien: Covenant
+### Pirates of the Caribbean: Dead Men Tell No Tales
-*Released on 2017-05-09, vote average 6*
+*Released on 2017-05-23, vote average 4.7*

-Bound for a remote planet on the far side of the galaxy, the crew of the colony ship Covenant discovers what they think is an uncharted paradise, but is actually a dark, dangerous world — whose sole inhabitant is the “synthetic” David, survivor of the doomed Prometheus expedition.
+Captain Jack Sparrow is pursued by an old rival, Captain Salazar, who along with his crew of ghost pirates has escaped from the Devil&#39;s Triangle, and is determined to kill every pirate at sea.
+Jack seeks the Trident of Poseidon, a powerful artifact that grants its possessor total control over the seas, in order to defeat Salazar.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/H0VW6sg50Pk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Hgeu5rhoxxY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>